Bidor: Infrastructure

 3rd Battalion General Operations Forces Senoi Praaq, the home of one of the Royal Malaysian Police (RMP) elite forces are stationed on Jalan Tapah in Bidor.

 Transportation

 Car

 By road, Bidor is 68 km from Ipoh and 138 km from Kuala Lumpur, using the Federal Route 1.
 The federal highway passes through Bidor town.

 North–South Expressway Northern Route, 130 serves the city.

 Public transportation

 KTM Intercity narrowly misses Bidor town.
 The nearest railway stations are Tapah Road and Sungkai stations.

+There is 1 main bus terminal at Jalan Dewan Orang Ramai where currently Hup Soon Bus Company is running regular local bus service to Teluk Intan.
+The bus departure schedule is however only can be obtained at the bus terminal's departure board. in November 2023, Perak Transit is running an interim local bus service covering Tapah, Bidor and Sungkai after Hup Yik Bus Company seized its original operation in mid-2023.